 It’s All Okay

 I now accept that I find female bodies to be beautiful.
-I love looking at beautiful women and today I can allow myself to enjoy this pleasure rather than look away in shame.
-Though I may choose to look away for various reasons.
+I can appreciate a beautiful woman just as I can appreciate a beautiful landscape or a piece of art.
+I can allow myself to enjoy the pleasures that arise as I connect with a woman in whatever form (a passing by, a gaze, a word, a hug), becoming more present to the experience and to her and more aware of my own inner responses, witnessing them, rather than turning away in shame.
 When I feel aroused, I can enjoy this sensation inside myself only, or I could share how I’m feeling with the other person.
 It’s a choice.
 Because I’m in a committed monogamous relationship, I’m cautious about not sending out sexual vibes in my interactions with other women.

 I’m also feeling more connected to my body in every sense.
 I’m now more comfortable expressing my sexuality through dance, dress, and in the act itself.
 Jen and I have found greater enjoyment and connection with each other as we’ve allowed ourselves to express our sexuality more fully.
 But we also realize we’re just beginning to understand all that’s possible in the power and pleasure of this type of vulnerable and intimate connection, from multiple and long-lasting orgasms to blissfully losing ourselves in the oneness of this sacred and spiritual union of souls.